-Ted and I got married on September 18, 2010.
+Ted and I got married in September of 2010.
 We spent the year before DIYing our little hearts out in preparation for the big day.

 This was long before I ever joined Pinterest…and for that I am actually happy because I can’t image how big my ideas would have gotten if I had that many amazing DIY ideas coming at me from all angles, ha!

 Fun fact: I originally wanted to do a DIY backyard wedding, but unfortunately it didn’t work for our home setup at that time.
 This Ultimate Guide to Planning a Backyard Wedding will be very helpful for anyone planning a backyard wedding.

 You can read the articles below.

 A $5,000 wedding.
 In this decade.
 AND with adorable DIY style!!

 Spending $5,000 for a wedding is practically unheard of, right?
 Which is why this vintage wedding is so crazy awesome.
 Audrey and Ted worked at their day from every angle to keep their budget in place.
 They wheeled, dealed but never compromised on style.
 AND we get to hear all their dirty little DIY secrets (more on this later).

 Their Kansas wedding photographer, Rusty Wright was yet another perfect piece of their vintage wedding puzzle.
 As you’ll see from these wedding photos, he captured all the juicy DIY details in perfect vintage composition.